What Time Is This Place?

 Encountering Time

-What differs here is how the memory and experience are utilized.
-“Accounting time” was about the relation of changes that created time.
+In contrast with the previous section, “encountering time” focuses more on how we relate and orient ourselves to time.
+What differs here is how the memory and experience are used.
+“Accounting time” was about the relation of changes creating time.
 “Encountering time” is about recognizing patterns we use to orient ourselves “temporally.”

 In historical Japan, the burning of scented candles was used as a way to mark different times of the day.
-Each candle would have a distinct scent, and as the scent changed, it signaled a new period of time.
-This method of timekeeping intertwined the sense of smell with the passage of time.
+Each candle would have a distinct scent, which signaled a new segment of time.
+People waiting for buses, traffic coming back from work, the sun setting, and similar experiences in our daily lives contribute to our temporal rhythms as we move throughout the day.

 Discounting Time